Claims for tree planting by Zurich scientists were withdrawn

 The updated reportFollowing the extensive criticism, the original report was replaced by an updated version in October 2019, and the claim for global tree restoration in the report summary was changed from

-- meaning that of the methods we have for taking back CO2 from the atmosphere, planting trees is one of the most effective.
-This is not a strong claim, as the amount of CO2 being taken back from the atmosphere is very much smaller than the rate at which we are adding CO2 to it.
+"one of the most effective carbon drawdown solutions"meaning that, of the methods we have for taking back CO2 from the atmosphere, planting trees is one of the most effective.
+This is not a strong claim, as the amount of CO2 being taken back from the atmosphere is very much smaller than the rate at which CO2 is being added to it.

 ConclusionsFollowing the publication of the report, and its amendment, the scientific consensus remains that tree planting has only a small role in tackling the climate crisis.